 - The registrar assists students with academic records, credit transfer, and attendance policies.

-- The director of the library works with students to help build lifelong learning skills in locating and learning how to use the various print and electronic resources available.
+- The director of the library works with students to help build lifelong learning skills in locating and learning how to use various print and electronic resources.

 Counseling resources are provided to students in a variety of ways.
 Faculty members, administrators, and staff seek to be models of Christian care to all students and try to be alert to student needs.